I am using the CP/M Plus name as used by Locomotive Software ; in fact, CP/M Plus is CP/M version 3.

 I have purchased this package by mistake, not mine, but MicroSnips’s , an UK retail store that does not exists anymore, AFAIK.
 I ordered the Devpac for +3DOS and they wrongly sent a HiSoft Devpac original box marked on its back as “1 Disciple-format diskette”, which contained a printed manual for the 48K/128K tape version and a CF-2 diskette with the CP/M version on it.
 I then wrote to HiSoft (making the proof of purchase) and they have sent to me the complete documentation for the CP/M version (while at the same time I also purchased the +3DOS Devpac directly from HiSoft).

-Frankly, I wish to thank MicroSnips for their mistake, because the Devpac80 is an excellent tool and without them I would not have known that a CP/M version even existed !
+Frankly, I wish to thank MicroSnips for their mistake, because the Devpac80 is an excellent tool and without them I wouldn’t have even known there was a CP/M version !

 My package includes:

 Note: the original HDEINST.COM file happened to be on a bad sector on disk (a physical scratch) and therefore it was not usable; the actual file has been sent to me by Eurico Oscar Covas (from Portugal at that time) from a similar kit.